Redrot/redrot.github.io/music.md

 This is perhaps an unusual thing to have on an academic website, but music is about as important to me as math, so I figured it deserves its own section.
 I was inspired by s8jfou's website and figured I'd start sharing bits of music I've been enjoying with links to listen or buy.
 Links will be to **[Bandcamp](https://www.bandcamp.com)** when possible.

 If you want to see my semi-complete listening history, you can see it on my **[last.fm account](https://www.last.fm/user/Redrot)**.
-It is not quite complete, since I use a variety of platforms to listen to music, but it should contain most scrobs from my desktop and Spotify account.
+It is not robust, since I use a variety of platforms to listen to music, but it should contain most scrobs from my desktop and Spotify account.
 I have also DJed since 2014, playing primarily trance with some techno and ambient, you can hear those mixes on **[Soundcloud](https://soundcloud.com/sammymmm)**.

+Finally, here is a clip of me playing with my rock group [Partial Disorder](https://www.youtube.com/shorts/gTOsRkQB-nY)!

 ---